Macuyiko/macuyiko.github.io/content/2025/2026_06-solving-linkedin-queens-cpsat.md

 gap_integral: 0
 ```

-Some versions of the puzzle also introduce walls that cannot be crossed by the path, but this is trivial to add, essentialy something like:
+The actual version of the puzzle also introduces walls in some levels that cannot be crossed by the path, but this is trivial to add, essentialy something like:

 ```python
 if (r, c, nr, nc) in walls or (nr, nc, r, c) in walls: